bio-miga/MiGA-Docker/miga-cli-projects/classify-a-genome/using-your-own-project.md

 miga daemon stop -P .
 ```

-You may view the classfication results with:
+You may view the classification results with:

 ```text
 less data/09.distances/P_aeruginosa.intax.txt